jestjs/jest/docs/ExpectAPI.md

 });
 ```

-### `.toMatchSnapshot(propertyMatchers, snapshotName)`
+### `.toMatchSnapshot(propertyMatchers?, snapshotName?)`

 This ensures that a value matches the most recent snapshot.
 Check out [the Snapshot Testing guide](SnapshotTesting.md) for more information.

-The optional `propertyMatchers` argument allows you to specify asymmetric matchers which are verified instead of the exact values.
-Any value will be matched exactly if not provided as a matcher.

-The last argument allows you option to specify a snapshot name.
-Otherwise, the name is inferred from the test.
+You can provide an optional `propertyMatchers` object argument, which has asymmetric matchers as values of a subset of expected properties, **if** the received value will be an **object** instance.
+It is like `toMatchObject` with flexible criteria for a subset of properties, followed by a snapshot test as exact criteria for the rest of the properties.

+You can provide an optional `snapshotName` string argument for the snapshot key, in addition to the concatenated name arguments of containing blocks.
+Jest also appends `1`, `2`, `3`, and so on to snapshot keys, in case an `it` or `test` block contains multiple snapshot assertions.

 _Note: While snapshot testing is most commonly used with React components, any serializable value can be used as a snapshot._

-### `.toMatchInlineSnapshot(propertyMatchers, inlineSnapshot)`
+### `.toMatchInlineSnapshot(propertyMatchers?, inlineSnapshot)`

 Ensures that a value matches the most recent snapshot.
 Unlike [`.toMatchSnapshot()`](#tomatchsnapshotpropertymatchers-snapshotname), the snapshots will be written to the current source file, inline.

+You can provide an optional `propertyMatchers` object argument, which has asymmetric matchers as values of a subset of expected properties, **if** the received value will be an **object** instance.
+It is like `toMatchObject` with flexible criteria for a subset of properties, followed by a snapshot test as exact criteria for the rest of the properties.

 Check out the section on [Inline Snapshots](SnapshotTesting.md#inline-snapshots) for more info.